Shep Messing

 Shep Norman Messing (born October 9, 1949) is an American retired soccer goalkeeper and current broadcaster who works as a studio analyst for the MLS Season Pass team.
-In 2021 he took the position of chairman of the Major Arena Soccer League.
+In 2021, he took the position of chairman of the Major Arena Soccer League.

 He played seven seasons in the North American Soccer League and six in the Major Indoor Soccer League.
 He was also a member of the United States national team at the 1971 Pan American Games and 1972 Summer Olympics.
 He previously worked for MSG Network in its coverage of the New York Red Bulls.

 Early life

-Messing was born in The Bronx, New York, grew up in Roslyn, New York, and is Jewish.
+Messing was born in The Bronx, New York City, grew up in Roslyn, New York, and is Jewish.
 His mother, the daughter of a Russian furniture maker and his Latvian wife, taught physical education at Nassau Community College, his father was a lawyer who worked in Manhattan, and his paternal grandfather was from Riga, Latvia.

 Messing, along with his brother Roy, attended high school at The Wheatley School in Old Westbury, New York.